• Skip to primary navigation

 No One Invests Once And Never Again

-The fact that very few of us have huge sums to invest all at once leads me to my second point about why I’m not worried about where the market is right now.
+The fact that very few of us have huge sums to invest all at once leads me to my second point about why I tend not to worry about where the market is at the time I invest.

 None of us is just going to invest once and then never invest again.

 But unless you got super spooked by the financial crisis, you didn’t just invest at the top and then stop investing forever.
-Instead, assuming you stayed the course and kept your job, you probably just kept investing on a regular basis as you got paid.
+Instead, assuming you stayed the course and kept your job, you probably just kept investing regularly as you got paid.

 dollar cost averaging